 Instead, as Dr Mollura posits, “Just think about how powerful it is to go into the dream world and try to heal the shadow with empathy.”
 The source of the empathy is found within the music itself and how our nervous system responds to the multi-faceted emotional nature of music and vibration.
 This is what helps us access the creative rather than the critical voice.
 He asks, “What could be more healing and beautiful than being heard with a creative voice?”

 As part of the April 28-May 3, 2019, Esalen Inspirational Film Festival, psychologist and film music composer Dr Michael Mollura presented screenings of Heal, Antarctica, Road to Dharma, and Dent along with facilitating a dream music presentation with percussionist Christo Pellani.
 The Esalen Inspirational Film Festival is curated and organized by Corinne Bourdeau and Christine Leuthold.
 Learn more at: esalen.org

 Join Michael Mollura at a two-hour workshop where participants will have the opportunity to bring an actual dream report to work on and share.
 The intention is to share with a collective group to support the dream work journey.

 Dr Michael Mollura Private Practice

-Dr Michael Mollura (Licensed Clinical Psychologist PSY30873) maintains a private psychotherapy practice in Beverly Hills.
+Dr Michael Mollura (Licensed Clinical Psychologist PSY30873) maintains a private psychotherapy practice in Beverly Hills and in Atwater/Silver Lake.
 In addition to Dream Music Psychotherapy and Dream Music workshops, he applies his expertise to individual, couples, and family psychodynamic therapy.
 He integrates his understanding of meditation and yoga psychology in his sessions both in person and globally via online telehealth coaching.
 Learn more at: drmichaelmollura.com.